 How do I make a referral to CARE Team?

 There are two primary ways to make a referral to CARE Team:

 Will I know what happens with my referral?

 If you include your e-mail address when you submit a referral to CARE, you will receive a confirmation e-mail that your referral was received and will be reviewed.
 In some situations, you may be contacted by a CARE Team member for additional information.
 The CARE Team will perform an outreach based on your referral without providing information about the outcome of that outreach, although there may be some situations in which you will remain involved as part of the outreach from the referral.

 What is My Role?

-As a student, staff or faculty member, you are in good position to spot someone who may be emotionally distressed.
+As a student, staff or faculty member, you are in a good position to spot someone who may be emotionally distressed.
 While some of this is to be expected, especially during stressful times of the year, you might notice someone acting in a way that is inconsistent with your normal experiences with that person.
 You may be able to be a resource in times of trouble.
 Your expression of interest and concern may be a critical factor in helping the individual re-establish emotional equilibrium.
-You may also be able to alert the University so that an appropriate intervention can be made.
+You may also be able to alert the University so that appropriate intervention can be made.

 Examples of concerning behavior can include, but are not limited to:

 Some materials adapted from The Ohio State University